-USAID/Afghanistan works with the private sector to strengthen the productivity of enterprises focused on sustained growth and job creation.
+USAID/Afghanistan works with the private sector to strengthen the productivity of enterprises and create jobs.
 ABADE’s objectives are to increase domestic and foreign investment, stimulate employment, and improve sales of Afghan products.
-Furthermore, ABADE is designed to complement other USAID programs that are focused on improving the business-enabling environment, increasing the workforce, and facilitating access to finance.
+ABADE forms public-private alliances with Small and Medium-sized Enterprises (SMEs) which helps to mitigate the risks of business expansion.
+The project is designed to complement other USAID programs that aim to improve the business-enabling environment, develop a skilled workforce, and facilitate access to finance.

 - Generate $180 million in private sector investment.

 - Form 365 SME alliances with existing businesses that wish to expand.

 - Form 41 innovation public-private alliances with new or existing businesses that have innovative products or services that they would like to bring to Afghanistan.

 - Increase sales by public-private alliance SMEs by an average of 20 percent.